solderq35/312-midterm/README.md

 ## EC2 Setup

-- From the AWS homepage / dashboard, type in `EC2` into the upper left search bar, and click on it to go to the EC2 menu.
+- From the AWS homepage / dashboard, type in `EC2` into the upper left search bar, and click on it to go to the EC2 menu

-- From the EC2 menu, click on the `Launch Instance` button.
+- From the EC2 menu, click on the `Launch Instance` button

-- In the Launch Instance menu, name your EC2 instance something like "Minecraft" so you can remember it.
+- In the Launch Instance menu, name your EC2 instance something like "Minecraft" so you can remember it

-- For the `Application and OS Images (Amazon Machine Image)` menu, select an Amazon Linux, 64bit (x86) OS image.
+- For the `Application and OS Images (Amazon Machine Image)` menu, select an Amazon Linux, 64bit (x86) OS image

-  - This should be the **default** option.
+  - This should be the **default** option

-- For the `Instance type` menu, select t2.small (should pick a t2 small or bigger for this).
+- For the `Instance type` menu, select `t2.small` (should pick a t2 small or bigger for this)

 - For `Key pair (login)` menu, I recommend just creating a new SSH key (click the `Create new key pair` button).
-I used the default options (`RSA`, `.pem`).
+I used the default options (`RSA`, `.pem`)

   - Name the keypair something memorable, like `MinecraftKey`.
-In my case though I'm reusing an old key called "lab7".
+In my case though I'm reusing an old key called `lab7`

-- In the `Network Settings` menu, click the `Edit` button to the right to edit the Network Settings.
+- In the `Network Settings` menu, click the `Edit` button to the right to edit the Network Settings

   - Set `Auto-assign public IP` to `Enable`, if not already the case
   - Click on "Create Security Group"